 As the name suggests, prickly heat may be a skin condition that develops when your baby’s skin gets too hot.
 More specifically, prickly heat is caused when sweat gets stuck in your baby’s pores.
 When your baby’s body becomes hot, their skin begins to supply sweat (which may be a cooling mechanism for the human body).
 However, babies have tiny pores that will easily become clogged.

 Prickly heat is that the result of sweat getting caught in those small pores because it tries to succeed in the surface of your little one’s skin.
 Summer is that the commonest season for warmth rash because we all sweat a touch more during the recent summer months.
 Humid climates also can contribute to prickly heat.
-But this skin condition doesn’t only occur when the temperature is high!
+However, high temperature is not only a responsible factor for heat rash.

 It also can form when it’s cold, especially if your baby is wearing many layers of clothing.
 Remember to de-layer once you go indoors.
 Fortunately, prickly heat isn’t a significant condition.
 It’s perfectly normal for babies to urge prickly heat, and with proper treatment, it always goes away after a couple of days.

-Babies are more likely to urge Baby Heat Rash for several reasons: Babies have little control over their environment and can’t begin extra clothing or move far away from heat sources.
-Babies’ bodies are less useful at regulating temperature.
+Due to many reasons, a baby can be affected by Baby Heat Rash.
+In fact, we can’t control the environment, and babies can’t keep themselves far away from heat sources during wet and humid weather conditions.
+The truth is, babies’ bodies can’t show quick and fast response at regulating temperature.
 Babies tend to possess more skin folds, that may trap heat and sweat.
-Types of prickly heat Miliaria occurs when the skin traps sweat.
+When the baby’s skin traps sweat, Miliaria occurs.
 Doctors divide prickly heat into three types supported its severity:

 - Miliariaruba is that the commonest sort of prickly heat.
 This sort of rash happens when there’s a blockage within the sweat glands near the surface of the skin or the epidermis, and therefore the second layer of skin, or the dermis.
-It causes bumps, discoloration like redness, and itching.
+Bumps, and discoloration like redness, and itching will happen at this point.

 - Miliariacrystallina is that the least severe sort of prickly heat.
 It happens when there’s a blockage within the sweat glands within the epidermis.
 This sort of warm rash can cause tiny clear or white blisters.

 - Miliariaprofundais that the most severe sort of prickly heat, but it’s uncommon.
-When sweat within the dermis leaks into the dermis, it can cause intense flushing and burning.
-Babies with
+Sweating in the dermis can cause severe flushing and burning.

-- Miliariaprofunda can also develop signs of warmth exhaustion.
-The rash may become tainted.
-With rashes that cause redness, the redness could also be easier to ascertain on light skin and harder to ascertain on dark skin, though the method causing the redness is that the same.
+- Warmth exhaustion is another sign if your baby has Miliariaprofunda.
+The rash can become stigmatized.
+If redness happens because of rashes, it may be easier to diagnose reddish on light skin and difficult to diagnose on dark skin, although the cause of redness is the same method.
 Doctors call the small blisters of prickly heat vesicles.
 This sort of warmth rash is more prevalent in babies.
-Babies with

 How Can I Know If My Baby Has Heat Rash?